Job market & key industries

 There are many job openings for specialists in industries such as medicine, engineering and IT.
 But there are also opportunities to contribute more generalist skills.

 Register your interest

 Take the first step to a new life by registering your interest with Immigration New Zealand.
 We’ll send you personalised emails about job opportunities in your profession, life in New Zealand and choosing the right visa.It’s free and there’s no obligation.

 Skills in demand

-Some skills are in chronically short supply, and Immigration New Zealand has lists of skill shortages and separate list of shortages of the skills needed to help rebuild the Canterbury region after the earthquakes there in 2010 and 2011.
+Some skills are in chronically short supply, and Immigration New Zealand has lists of skill shortages and a separate list of shortages of the skills needed to help rebuild the Canterbury region after the earthquakes there in 2010 and 2011.